 Objective Actions Notes Timelines Responsible parties 3.
 Capacity building Identify methods to facilitate cooperation and information / expertise sharing between Contracting Parties and others to support the development of a responsible whalewatching sector and the provision of benefits to local communities.
-3.1 - Identify, on a regional basis, specific capacity building and development needs.
+3.1 - Identify, on a regional basis, specific capacity building and development needs, in particular those (or including those) providing long-term benefits for the livelihood of local communities.
 A key initial task will be the development of an agreed regionalisation for the action.
-The needs of all key whalewatching constituencies, including vessel operators, tourism organisations and government regulators/managers, will need to be identified.
+The needs of all key whalewatching constituencies, including vessel operators, tourism organisations and government regulators/ managers, will need to be identified.
 Mechanisms such as workshops, email and web based communications (or other means as appropriate) should be considered.
-Short term Conservation Committee, Contracting Parties 3.2 - Identify, on a regional basis, examples of demonstrated best practice within the whalewatching sector.
-As for action 3.1 Short term Conservation Committee, Contracting Parties 3.3 - Identify and facilitate opportunities for the transfer (or development where a gap has been identified) of best practice approaches to meet identified capacity building needs.
+Short term Conservation Committee, Scientific Committee, Contracting Parties 3.2 - Identify, on a regional basis, examples of demonstrated best possible practice within the whalewatching sector.
+As for action 3.1 Short term Conservation Committee, Scientific Committee, Contracting Parties 3.3 - Identify and facilitate opportunities for the transfer (or development where a gap has been identified) of best possible practice approaches to meet identified capacity building needs.
 Additional mechanisms (to those identified for actions 3.1 and 3.2) may include exchange visits, training, and internships.
 Medium term Conservation Committee, Contracting Parties 3.4 - Identify and facilitate mechanisms to disseminate products developed under the Strategic Plan.
 Consideration should be given to using mechanisms already employed by government aid agencies and appropriate NGOs, marine research institutes and other Multilateral Environment Agencies.
-Short term Conservation Committee, IWC Secretariat
+Short term Conservation Committee, Scientific Committee, IWC Secretariat